|

 • Difficulty: Moderate / Difficult

-We got to the trailhead on a Friday morning at about 8:00am after driving almost exactly 90 minutes from Portland.
+We got to the trailhead for the hike to Saddle Mountain on a Friday morning at about 8:00am after driving almost exactly 90 minutes from Portland.

-It was two days after the Saddle Mountain trail had opened after two (ish) years of being closed, and we were greeted with what felt like a thick blanket of coastal fog at the trailhead.
+It was two days after this trail had opened after two (ish) years of being closed, and we were greeted with what felt like a thick blanket of coastal fog at the trailhead.

 Keep in mind, this hike is popular because it takes you up to the highest point in the northwest corner of Oregon, where you have views from the ocean to the Cascades.